Kexby, Lincolnshire: Population

 Since 1881, the population of Kexby has remained relatively steady, never exceeding a total of 350.
 Unlike a majority of villages in the UK, Kexby seems to be unaffected by the events of World War 1.
 The population only decreased by 5 between 1911 and 1921, from 325 to 320.
 As of 2011, the total population of Kexby is 340.
 The age range in the population of Kexby is quite diverse; the census data for 2011 highlights this.
 The most populous age ranges seems to be from 40 to 49 and 60–69, but for a village like Kexby there also seems to be a healthy proportion of other younger and older generations.

 Amenities and landmarks

-Kexby contains a gun shop, a 4-star Bed and Breakfast business and a picture framing business.
+Kexby contains a 4-star Bed and Breakfast business and a picture framing business.

 The course of the River Trent, one of England's longest rivers, passes approximately 2.5 mi west of Kexby on its way to the Humber Estuary where it enters the North Sea.